-§ 18 Systems for internal and external communication
+§ 18 Systems for maritime surveillance, internal and external communication

-Temporarily and permanently manned facilities shall be outfitted with communication systems that enable continuous communication internally on the facility, and between the facility and ships, aircraft and land.
+Facilities shall be outfitted with maritime surveillance and communication systems that enable continuous traffic monitoring and communication internally on the facility, and between the facility and ships, aircraft and land.
 Furthermore, these facilities shall be outfitted with alarm systems that can notify the personnel at all times of hazard and accident situations.
 The following audio and visual alarms shall be possible:

 - general alarm in the form of interrupted sound signals and yellow flashing lights,